 Limiting Beliefs.
-Part one: Where do they come from?
+Where do they come from?
 Why it’s so hard to change?

 In this post: how do we know we have limiting beliefs?
 Are we conscious of them?
 How do they affect us?
 How do we adopt them?
 Why it’s so hard to change?
 First step to transformation.

-How do we know we have limiting beliefs?
+How do you know you have a limiting belief?

 “One doesn’t discover new lands without consenting to lose sight of the shore for a very long time.” – Andre Gide

-The drawing to the right, I just quickly drew, shows a primitive, life coaching tool: “a pie” representing “all” areas of life.
-It’s for some fictitious person we’ll call Arlene.
-The colored area show how satisfied Arlene is with the particular part of life.
+How does it look in practice?
+The drawing to the left, I just quickly drew, shows a primitive, life coaching tool: “a pie” representing “all” areas of life.
+It’s for a person we’ll call Amanda.
+The colored area show how satisfied Amanda is with the particular part of life.
 The empty space between the color and the edge of the circle represents “the possibility” (and likely: a limiting belief, a limiting concept of herself)

-Sometimes the empty area is fine- Arlene doesn’t care about it that much neither she is ready to put work into it.
+Sometimes the empty area is fine- Amanda doesn’t care about it that much neither she is ready to put work into it.
 But mostly the empty field shows dissatisfaction.
-Arlene thinks about it sometimes but she believes she can’t have it, doesn’t deserve it.
+She thinks about it sometimes but she believes she can’t have it, doesn’t deserve it.

 The areas of love and money probably hold the strongest limiting beliefs.

-“But these are not limiting beliefs, this a reality…”– Arlene would say (just like any of us would, at some point..)
-“There are no men in town who are ready to commit” Arlene says.
+“But these are not limiting beliefs, this a reality…”– Amanda would say (just like any of us would, at some point..)
+“There are no men in town who are ready to commit” she says.
 “AND all my friends are married..
 I don’t know.. is there something wrong with me?”
 In few sentences already 3 limiting beliefs and likely there are more.
-I will come back to her in the next post “How to change limiting beliefs”

 Conscious or subconscious